Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Perched on the side of the River Tiber, the castle was initially the mausoleum of Emperor Hadrian and then turned into a Papal Fortress and castle.

-A visit to the castle is a sure it with teenagers: the history, views and mystery associated with the place are unique and entertaining – make sure you book a guided tour such as this one (it has a discounted price for teens) for the best experience.
+A visit to the castle is a sure it with teenagers: the history, views and mystery associated with the place are unique and entertaining.
+I find you do not need a tour for the castle however getting a ticket with audioguide to explore in your own time is worth it.

 You can see photos and read about this attraction here >>> our guide to Castel Sant’Angelo